utk-team/utk/sources-doc/spectral_fourier.md

 Computes the Fourier power spectrum of the input point set (Discrete Fourier Transform).
 Can return a .png of the Fourier power spectrum, a .dat of the Fourier power spectrum, a .dat opf the Fourier spectrum, and/or a .dat of the radial average of this spectrum.
 The radial average can then be plotted using the [following script](wip.html).
 This executable relies on the FFTW library.

+!!! note
+     This tool requires FFTW library.
+You would also need to set  `cmake .. -DUSE_FFTW=true` when generating the project.

 ## License

 BSD, see `Fourier2D.hpp`